Transverse tori in Engel manifolds: Further background

 Knots in $(\R^3,dz+xdy)$ can be described by projections.
 The {\em front projection} $(x,y,z)\mapsto (y,z)$ sends each contact plane to a line, whose slope $\frac{dz}{dy}=-x$ recovers the deleted coordinate.
 These lines realize all nonvertical slopes and are co-oriented upward.
 We can now represent a knot by its image in the projection, together with lines whose slopes recover $x$ as in Figure~\ref{stab}.
 Then a transverse knot projects to an immersion that is everywhere positively transverse to the lines as in the figure.
-(Note that a positive crossing with both strands oriented downward cannot occur.)
+(Note that vertical tangents must be oriented upward, and a positive crossing, drawn in standard ``x'' position, must have at least one upward strand.)
 The self-linking number is then the winding number of the {\em blackboard framing} given by a vector field in $\xi$ parallel to the $x$-axis, relative to the 0-framing; this is just the signed number of crossings in the diagram.
 A generic knot has finitely many tangencies to $\xi$ that become tangencies to lines in the projection.
 The image of a Legendrian knot is everywhere tangent to the lines, which then need not be drawn.
 Thus, we recover the $x$-coordinate from its slope everywhere.
 Since the slope cannot be vertical, the projection must have cusps at which the knot is parallel to the $x$-axis.
 The formal invariants can be read from the diagram by suitably counting crossings and cusps.
 A Legendrian knot can also be described by its {\em Lagrangian projection} $(x,y,z)\mapsto (x,y)$.
 We recover the $z$-coordinate up to a constant as $\Delta z=-\int xdy$.
 The integral can be interpreted as a signed area by Green's Theorem.
 This must vanish when we traverse the entire image of a closed Legendrian curve in $\R^3$.
 Similarly, two Legendrian arcs $C$ and $C'$ with the same initial point will have the same endpoint if and only if these endpoints have the same Lagrangian projection and the enclosed signed area vanishes.